gretelai/awesome-synthetic-data/README.md

 A curated list of resources dedicated to Synthetic Data

-_Please read the contribution guidelines before contributing.
-Please add your favourite NLP resource by raising a pull request.
+_If you want to contribute to this list (please do), send me a pull request or contact me [@AlexWatson405](https://twitter.com/alexwatson405)._

-Also, a listed repository should be deprecated if:_
+Also, a listed repository should be deprecated if:
 * Repository's owner explicitly says that "this library is not maintained".
 * Not committed for a long time (2~3 years).